Skip to main content

 How to archive an invoice cycle

 Once your cycle has been linked to a contract, it becomes Active and can no longer be deleted.
-This is to minimize errors and maintain an audit trail.
+This is to minimise errors and maintain an audit trail.

 However, you can archive an active cycle, this ensures they no longer appear in the cycles lists when you link a cycle to a contract or when you generate invoices.